 • Centerpieces.
 Your table decor can be made ahead of time by the wedding party or a group of aunties.

 • Invitations.
-It’s so easy to make your own invitations.
+It’s so easy to make your own wedding invitations.
 Even if you’re unskilled, you can use online tools like Canva to create your design.
 Save the result as a photo file for cheap printing.
-Image files cost as little as 19 cents to print.
+Image files cost as little as 10 cents to print.
 Compare that to formal invitations that typically cost several dollars each to print.

 • Flowers.
 Making your own bouquet from flowers sold at the farmer’s market or grocer is an easy way to save a lot of money.
-Check out a YouTube video tutorial and you’ll be on your way.
+Check out a YouTube video tutorial, and you’ll be on your way.

 6. Use a Dummy Wedding Cake

 A dummy wedding cake is one that is made just for appearance.
-It’s frosted to look like a real cake but underneath it’s just styrofoam or cardboard.
+It’s frosted to look like a real cake but underneath it’s just Styrofoam or cardboard.

 7. Time Your Wedding Strategically

 Wedding season traditionally runs from May to October.
 This is when demand is highest — and prices too.
-If you can plan a wedding for the off-season (say, December or March) demand and prices are lower.
+If you can plan a wedding for the off-season (say, December or March), demand and prices are lower.
 You may be able to get the venue you want for the price you want.

 8. Scout Out Vendors